needle-mirror/com.unity.entities/Documentation~/allocators-system-group.md

 If the system group skips its update, it switches the double rewindable allocators of the system group allocator, rewinds the one that swaps in, and then brings back the [world update allocator](allocators-world-update.md).
 Because this is a double rewindable allocator, the lifetime of an allocation from a system group allocator lasts two system group updates.
 You don't need to manually free the allocations, so there isn't any memory leakage.

-In the example below, the system group allocator is used in `ExampleSystemGroupAllocatorSystem` which is in a fixed rate system group that has a rate manager `FixedRateSimpleManager` as shown above.
+In the example below, the system group allocator is used in `AllocateNativeArrayISystem` which is in a fixed rate system group that has a rate manager `FixedRateSimpleManager` as shown above.

 [!code-cs[world-update-allocator-worl](../Unity.Entities.Tests/AllocatorsCustomPrebuiltTests.cs#world-update-allocator-system-state)]